Courtney On Seapower And Defense Priorities In The Omnibus Spending Bill

-WASHINGTON, D.C. — Today, Congressman Joe Courtney (CT-2), ranking member of the Seapower and Projection Forces Subcommittee, applauded many important defense priorities funded under the Consolidated Appropriations Act for FY 2018.
+WASHINGTON, D.C. — Today, Congressman Joe Courtney (CT-2), ranking member of the Seapower and Projection Forces Subcommittee, applauded a number of important defense priorities funded under the Consolidated Appropriations Act that will fund the federal government through the end of FY2017.

 Notable Seapower and Connecticut Priorities Included in the Omnibus: